 The most high-profile cabinet ministers have all kept their jobs in Theresa May’s Government.
 Mr Hunt’s ability to retain the top health job since September 2012, was in stark contrast to the former education secretary Justine Greening who resigned after turning down a request to work as work and pensions secretary.

-Mr Hunt publicly apologised last week for cancelled hospital operations as a result of winter pressures on the NHS.
-This week, on 8 January, he apologised on social media for pressing the ‘Like’ button on a tweet that announced Ms Greening had quit as education secretary.
+Mr Hunt has publicly apologised for cancelled hospital operations as a result of winter pressures on the NHS.
+On 8 January, he apologised on social media for pressing the ‘Like’ button on a tweet that announced Ms Greening had quit as education secretary.

-Many in the social care sector are hoping there will be no more gaffes when it comes to the minister's delivery of social care.
+Many in the social care sector are hoping there will be no more gaffes when it comes to his delivery of social care.